CloudLabsAI-Azure/Github-Copilot/Labfiles/Combined-Lab/Lab4.md

 ### Task 3: Generate code by chat that uses PowerShell to deploy resources to Azure

-1. In the Visual Studio Code activity bar, click the GitHub Copilot Chat icon to open the GitHub Copilot Chat window.

-1. At the bottom of the GitHub Copilot Chat window, in the **Ask Copilot a question or type / for topics** text box, type a coding-related question, then press Enter.
-For example, type "Write a PowerShell script for deploying a storage account to Azure."
+.
+Back in the Chat window, let us try to generate a powershell script.For example, type "Write a PowerShell script for deploying a storage account to Azure." and hit enter.

    ![](../../media/create-powershell.png)